 As an example, consider the construction of two independent 128x32 memories using a single 256x32 memory.
-Generate a 256x32 True Dual Port memory core in Core Generator using the desired parameters.
+Generate a 256x32 True Dual Port memory core in CORE Generator using the desired parameters.
 Once generated, the MSB of ADDRA is connected to '0' and the MSB of ADDRB is connected to '1'.
-This effectively turns a True Dual Port 256x32 memory (with both A and B ports sharing the same memory space) into two single-port 128x32 memories, where port A is a single-port memory addressing memory locations 0-127, and port B is a single-port memory addressing memory locations 0-127, and port B is a single-port memory addressing memory locations 128-255.
+This effectively turns a True Dual Port 256x32 memory (with both A and B ports sharing the same memory space) into two single-port 128x32 memories, where port A is a single-port memory addressing memory locations 0-127, and port B is a single-port memory addressing memory locations 128-255.
 In this configuration, the two 128x32 memories function completely independent of each other, in a single block RAM primitive.
-While initializing such a memory, the input COE file should contain 256 32-bit wide entries.
-The first 128 entries initialize memory A, while the second 128 entries initialize memory B, as shown in Figure 37.
+While initializing such a memory, the input COE file should contain 256 32- bit wide entries.
+The first 128 entries initialize memory A, while the second 128 entries initialize memory B, as shown in Figure 42.